Estimates suggest your business could be spending $24,540 annually just processing paper checks.

 Since 1865, checks have played a pivotal role in the United States payment system.
 Checks were the only non-cash option for the first 100 years of its existence, until credit cards were introduced in the 1950s.
 As payment technology has evolved, the need for checks has diminished — but the costs have remained.
 Here are three ways paper checks could be costing your business more than you realize:

 - Money – According to NACHA, it costs on average $1.22 to process a paper check, which accounts for manpower and various other costs.
 Overall, checks are “a burden on the economy,” according to Vipal Monga, a reporter for The Wall Street Journal.
-In 2010, paper checks cost U.S. businesses between $26 billion and $54 billion, according to MineralTree Inc.
+Bill.com estimates that paper checks cost business up to $24,540 annually in terms of employee labor, materials, bank fees and postage.

 Paper checks pose costs for customers, too.
 If your business receives mailed checks for recurring payments, your customer is paying for the check, postage and envelope every time a payment is due.

 - Time – Checks eat up everyone's time.
 Customers spend time writing them at checkout or prepping them to be mailed out.
 Businesses spend time waiting for checks in the mail or chasing down customers to collect check payments, driving to the bank to make deposits, and then verifying the deposits at a later date.
 If a check bounces, you must track down the customer to resolve the issue, and guess what?
 That’s more valuable time taken away from your day.
+In total, Bill.com estimates that approximately $1,280 in labor costs are associated with paper checks.
 Checks also add more volume to post offices’ workflows, incurring costs for the government and taking up time for its employees.

 - The Environment – Checks impact the environment just like paper receipts do.
 The production of checks requires trees, water and gas, and it expels greenhouse gases.
 Ultimately, once a check is processed, it is destroyed within 90 days of acceptance, simply contributing more waste to landfills.